Skip to main content

 Research synthesisLow evidenceSmall effect9 studies · 1 beneficial · 8 neutral · 0 harmful

-• Studied populations: Clinical populations including women with PCOS, people living with HIV on HAART, individuals with depression, obese/overweight children and adolescents, and hypertensive obese OSA patients.
+• Studied populations: women with PCOS, people with depression, healthy adults, obese/overweight children and adolescents, hypertensive obese OSA patients, postmenopausal women

 Doses used in studies